 4. A new form, the butterfly, arises from it

-1. The life of the caterpillar
+1. Is the life of the caterpillar essential?

-2. Its transformation into a butterfly
+2. Or it’s transformation into a butterfly?

-Does it matter to him that he would turn into a butterfly?
+Does it matter to him that he will turn into a butterfly?
 He never knew he would, neither what a butterfly was, had never seen one in his whole life.
 (Recommended reading: Busy Bees).

 3. Or the life of the butterfly?

 I guess you can see the metaphor arising.
-(Just drop a few letters out of metamorphosis and you end up with metaphor.)
+(Just drop a few letters out of metamorphosis, and you end up with metaphor.)